Improve your Lighthouse score with these hands-on tips

 What is Lighthouse?

-Lighthouse is a tool that we use to measure web vitals, which are scores made by Google according to an automated test in order to determine the following things of a webpage:
+Lighthouse is a tool that can help you use to measure web vitals, which are scores made by Google according to an automated test in order to determine the following things of a webpage:

 Today we’ll dive into each of these.